InfuseAI/primehub-site/docs/notebook-as-job.md

 2. Launch Notebook instance from User Portal by using a base image from InfuseAI or a image built on top of a base image from InfuseAI.

-3. Enter the Group Volume of the current working group, open a empty notebook file.
+3. Enter the **Group Volume** directory of the current working group, open an empty notebook file there.
+    >If the notebook is not located in the group volume, you may see *"Now, we only support notebook under group volume.
+Please move your noteobook into your group volume.*" when submitting it.

 4. Add two cells.

    ```